airportyh/learn-opengl/README.md

 It hard-links the location of the glm include files at: `/usr/local/Cellar/glm/0.9.9.5/include/glm/` in the `build` script.
-You made need to change that if your location is different.
+You may need to change that if your location is different.
 You can find out via:

 ```
 brew list glm